hamza-cskn/obliviate-invs/README.md

 # ObliviateInvs

-Obliviate Invs is a inventory GUI api for Bukkit.
+Obliviate Invs is an inventory GUI api for Bukkit.

 ## Features
 - Create custom GUIs easly